 The Shield is a safe, quiet and relaxing place for all our children to enjoy.
 Children can use the room to explore all their different thoughts, feelings and emotions that they may experience throughout their school day.

-"The red table is for when you are feeling cross.
-You sit here and give yourself chance to calm down."
+“The red table is for when you are feeling cross.
+You sit here and give yourself a chance to calm down.
+This is our safe space to be angry in Boundary.”

-"The yellow table is for when you are a little bit annoyed but not so mad you have to sit at the red table."
+“The yellow table is for when you are a little bit annoyed but not so mad you have to sit at the red table.
+The adults around us know that when we are sat here, that we are not ready to talk.
+It is great that they can be so understanding.”

-"The blue table is when you are calming down.
-It is here that the adults will have a conversation with you about what went wrong."
+“The blue table is when you are calming down.
+It is here that the adults will have a conversation with you about what went wrong because by moving yourself along you are showing you can self-regulate.”

 “This is where you sit when you are confident that you are ready to go back to class and make things right again.”